ekfriis/resume/resume.md

 Currently, I serve as the uber tech lead for evolving the Assistant infrastructure and developer platform to leverage LLMs to improve user experience in Google Home and Nest devices.
-My work has been focused on enabling developers to use LLMs to solve previously intractable quality problems while maintaining low latency and enabling reuse of existing APIs and a decade of edge-case engineering via RAG and tool-use.
+My work has focused on enabling developers to use LLMs to solve previously intractable quality problems while maintaining low latency and enabling reuse of existing APIs and a decade of edge-case engineering via RAG and tool-use.